zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 2. Does the code I want to merge compile correctly on every platform?
 3. Am I introducing regressions?

-To answer all these questions, and be ready to the continuous delivery stuff, we need to define the variables and the stages (of the pipeline) we plan to execute.
+To answer all these questions, and be ready for the continuous delivery stuff, we need to define the variables and the stages (of the pipeline) we plan to execute.

 ```yml
 variables: